phloemandxylem/forum_architecture/README.md

-Rails built Reddit sorcery using Rails 4.2.5.
-More to come.
+Rails built Reddit using Rails 4.2.5.

-## Five critical steps of Derinkuyu
+# Two critical steps of Derinkuyu
 1. In terminal - run `rails s`
-2. Server -  `localhost:3000`
+2. Browser: `localhost:3000`

-3. Drink tea
-4. Finish tea
-5. Meditate accordingly
+This was built as a practice in MVC architecture using Ruby.